ratatui/ratatui/CONTRIBUTING.md

 All contributions are obviously welcome.
 Please include as many details as possible in your PR description to help the reviewer (follow the provided template).
-Make sure to highlight changes which may need additional attention or you are uncertain about.
+Make sure to highlight changes which may need additional attention, or you are uncertain about.
 Any idea with a large scale impact on the crate or its users should ideally be discussed in a "Feature Request" issue beforehand.

 ### Keep PRs small, intentional, and focused